The Five P’s for Executing a Successful Marketing Plan

 Originally known as The 4 P’s which was developed by Edmund Jerome McCarthy, a Notre Dame marketing professor.
 Rather than studying marketing from a functional standpoint, McCarthy’s approach focused on the challenges and problem-solving marketers faced.

 It was a revolutionary concept starting in the Mad Men era.
 Instead of just defining what marketing was, McCarthy developed a model that classified the essential marketing activities into four dimensions.
 This format was able to have marketers improve best practices by incorporating sociology and psychology to gain insight into consumer behavior.

-As a marketer, in order to be successful in the execution of your marketing campaigns, you need to have the perfect combination of supplying a desirable product or service, sold at an attractive price, positioned in the right location, using attention-grabbing and conversational promotional tactics.
+As a marketer, in order to be successful in the execution of your marketing campaigns and put your brand above other competitors, you need to have the perfect combination of supplying a desirable product or service, sold at an attractive price, positioned in the right location, using attention-grabbing and conversational promotional tactics.
 That is, the 5 P’s: